 Suppose the mistake was due to inadequate or incomplete training; shame on us.
 We are responsible for giving employees the tools to be successful, and one of the essential tools is quality training.
 Training is creating a teaching moment for us to re-teach the proper process to do their job, but we owe them an apology for failing them in their training.
 Under your watchful eye and tutelage, allow them to do the job the right way and applaud them when they are successful.

-If the mistake was due to bad judgment.
+Suppose the mistake was due to bad judgment.
 Ask the employee what their logic was and what assumptions they used in determining the course of action they took.
 It is again imperative that we let them talk us through their process and then talk them through the proper logic and process they should have used.
 We must continue to allow them to correct their mistakes and acknowledge when they have been successful.

-If you find yourself in that rare situation where an employee refuses your coaching and training and continues to make avoidable mistakes you owe them the respect to help them redirect their careers elsewhere.
+Suppose you find yourself in that rare situation where an employee refuses your coaching and training and continues to make avoidable mistakes; you owe them the respect to help them redirect their careers elsewhere.
 Your employees know when they are under-performing, and they expect you to confront them with this information.
 To delay this conversation allows them to build up their immune system and create their defense mechanisms so when the situation becomes untenable, a scene can ensue.

 A leader’s job is to help employees find success, whether it is as part of your team or with a team somewhere else.
 Don’t spend unnecessary time and unnecessary stress over an employee that is not in the right situation.
-Help them become expert in their role or find a position at which they can excel.
+Help them become experts in their role or find a position at which they can excel.